-Our Curriculum for SRE (see Appendix) describes the elements which will be taught.
-Some elements of our SRE curriculum are part of the compulsory National Curriculum for Science (e.g. the biological aspects of puberty, reproduction and the spread of viruses) and some parts are based on the non-statutory PSHE guidance.
+Our Curriculum for RSE (see Appendix) describes the elements which will be taught.
+Some elements of our RSE curriculum are part of the compulsory National Curriculum for Science (e.g. the biological aspects of puberty, reproduction and the spread of viruses) and some parts are based on the non-statutory PSHE guidance.

-Sex and relationship education is delivered through science, RE, PSHE, Citizenship, literacy activities, and circle time.
-Sex and relationship education is taught by classroom teachers, supported by teaching assistants, and, if appropriate, outside visitors such as a school nurse.
+Relationship and Sex education is delivered through Science, RE, PSHE, Citizenship, literacy activities, and Circle Times.
+Relationship and sex education is taught by classroom teachers, supported by teaching assistants, and, if appropriate, outside visitors such as a school-linked nurse.

-A range of teaching methods which involve children's full participation are used to teach sex and relationship education.
+A range of teaching methods which involve children's full participation are used to teach relationship and sex education.
 These include use of video, discussion, looking at case studies, drama and role play.

-Sex and relationship education is usually delivered in mixed gender groups however, there may be occasions where single gender groups are more appropriate and relevant.
+Relationship and sex education is usually delivered in mixed gender groups however, there may be occasions where single gender groups are more appropriate and relevant.